burnflare/libclang-experiments/auto_code_injection_using_clang.md

 Next, move on to the *Build Settings* section and do the following

 - Add a new Runpath Search Paths: `$(DEVELOPER_DIR)/Toolchains/XcodeDefault.xctoolchain/usr/lib`
-	- `libclang.dylib` relies heavily on other libraries and it's complete paths are not known during `libclang.dylib`'s creation.
+	- `libclang.dylib` relies heavily on other libraries and its complete paths are not known during `libclang.dylib`'s creation.
 It replies on the runtime's dynamic loader to find these libraries so we'll have to provide it with an additional path to search through.
 	- `$(DEVELOPER_DIR)` is an Xcode variable that points to `/Applications/Xcode.app/Contents/Developer` or wherever Xcode is installed.
 - Add a new Header Search Paths: `$(SRCROOT)/llvm/tools/clang/include` (Resursive)
-	- We checked-out LLVM&Clang so that we could use some of it's headers, let's point to the ones we care about
+	- We checked-out LLVM&Clang so that we could use some of its headers, let's point to the ones we care about
 	- `$(SRCROOT)` is a Xcode variable that points to the root of this project.
 For me, that's `/Users/vishnu/dev/libclang-experiments`.
 Obviously Your Roots Will Vary(YRWV).
 - Add a new Library Search Paths: `$(DEVELOPER_DIR)/Toolchains/XcodeDefault.xctoolchain/usr/lib`
 	- Even though we've 'added' `libclang.dylib` into our Xcode's project navigator, we still need to tell the compiler to look for dynamic libraries in that search path or else it won't find it.